 - Simple Truth Organic Mushroom Pasta Sauce (Fry's/Kroger)

-Next, I add extra sauce over the top, sprinkle with Vegan Parmesan Cheese, and add basil and parsley as a garnish.
-I make this vegan parmesan cheese for many of my recipes, and my husband absolutely loves it.
-Let me know what you think in the comments of my garlic parmesan cheese recipe!
+- Next, add extra sauce, sprinkle with Vegan Parmesan Cheese, and add basil and parsley as a garnish.
+I make this vegan parmesan cheese for many recipes, and my husband loves it.

 📖 Recipe